NuGet/Home/proposed/2022/duplicate-nuget-item-error-handling.md

 NuGet.exe shells out to MSBuild to generate the restore graph.
 The warnings from the targets are swallowed in this scenario.
 Due to the support for TreatWarningsAsErrors, to prevent silent failures, NuGet.exe restore will not raise any warnings/errors.

-1. Legacy csproj + MSBuild.exe/dotnet.exe
+1. Legacy csproj + MSBuild.exe

 NuGet completely controls the reading of the items.
 By adding the warning in the collector targets, the warnings can be raised.
 When the warning is elevated to an error, the error scenario is fail fast, so restore *will not* run.
 This is unusual and different from the other input errors.